wpswings/woo-one-click-upsell-funnel/README.txt

 **Free Version**: Supports only Cash on Delivery.

-**Premium version**: Supports WooCommerce Standard Paypal, Stripe, Paypal Express Checkout, Authorize.net, Braintree, Square, Paystack, Vipps, Tpay, Cardcom, and core payment options such as Cash On Delivery, Direct Bank Transfer, and Cheque Payments.
+**Premium version**: Supports Stripe, Paypal Payments, Authorize.net, Braintree, Square, Paystack, Vipps, Cardcom, and core payment options such as Cash On Delivery, Direct Bank Transfer, and Cheque Payments.

 = Is my Payment Gateway compatible with the upsell plugin? =